 When, where, how and what kind of content to create will all depend on what you want your target audience to do at a point in the marketing funnel.
 Do you want them to download a free eBook or subscribe to your services on a monthly rate?

 You already have your goals.
 Now you need to actively think about how your marketing strategy will enable those goals.
 This is where you need to know how your content will have to perform to achieve what you want.
 For example, how many leads would be considered a successful campaign?
 And by previous analytics, what volume of content or how many PPC ads need to be produced, and what platforms do you need to build a presence to achieve your goal?

 An editorial calendar should be part of every content campaign.
 You have your content ideas, now you need to make sure you push the right stuff at the right time.
 It’s not an exact science, but it’s something that needs to be considered.
 Check on your social media platforms when your highest engagement times are and aim to post accordingly.

 The real difference between documenting your content strategy and not doing so comes down to control.
 Nothing is guaranteed when you’re trying to capture people’s attention, let alone encouraging them to buy goods or services, but with the right amount of planning and attention to detail you can at least give your organisation the best possible chance of making an impact.

 A little about us

 Fifty Five and Five is a full-service digital marketing agency with a focus on technology and IT companies.
 As specialists in the field, we deliver services that seamlessly blend our expert knowledge with our unbeatable marketing experience.
-We execute campaigns ranging from blogs, social and paid media to web build, web design and video production (read about our Strategy and Campaigns Service).
+We execute campaigns ranging from blogs, social and paid media to web build, web design and video production.
 Our goal is to help technology companies generate more leads through quality marketing campaigns.